imrehorvath/ArduinoYun/README.md

 /sbin/reboot
 ```

-Configure the firmata app to be run as a service automatically when powering up the Yun
+### Configure the firmata app to be run as a service automatically when powering up the Yun

 You can use the inittab file for example: [zzz_firmata_app](zzz_firmata_app)

-Enable it
+To enable, run:

 `root@Arduino:~# /etc/init.d/zzz_firmata_app enable`

 After this the firmata app will run automatically every time the Yun is booted.

-You can stop and start it again manually as well.
-See the help:
+*Note* that you can stop and start it again manually as well:

 `root@Arduino:~# /etc/init.d/zzz_firmata_app`